It’s not just Arizona: Push to review 2020 ballots spreads

 But the biggest new entry into the audit field is in Georgia’s Fulton County, where a judge on Friday ruled that plaintiffs could inspect 147,000 mail ballots as part of their lawsuit alleging fraud in the most populous county in the state.

-The lawsuit was spearheaded by Garland Favorito, a longtime skeptic of Georgia’s voting systems who has embraced conspiracy theories about 9/11, Clinton-era scandal and Supreme Court justices.
-Favorito says he voted for Don Blankenship, the U.S. Constitution Party candidate, last year.
+The lawsuit was spearheaded by Garland Favorito, a longtime skeptic of Georgia’s voting systems who has embraced conspiracy theories about 9/11, Clinton-era scandals and Supreme Court justices.
+Favorito says he voted for Don Blankenship, the U.S. Constitution Party candidate for president, last year.

 “Our ultimate objective is the truth.
 What is the truth of this election?”
 Favorito said in an interview.
 “Don’t tell us what the results are and then hide it from us and pretend we have to accept whatever you tell us.”